It’s Give!Guide Time!

 It’s that time of year!
 Willamette Week Give!Guide is officially LIVE!

-If you’re an avid peruser of social media, a loyal reader of Willamette Week, or you have a great memory, you may already know what the holiday season means: the kickoff to the
+If you’re an avid peruser of social media, a loyal reader of Willamette Week, or you have a great memory, you may already know what this season means: the kickoff to the Give!Guide!

 For the fourth year in a row, Bradley Angle is honored to be one of the amazing local nonprofits featured in the Guide.
 Each year, we rally our supporters and try to encourage young donors, old donors, people who’ve never made a gift before, and people who frequently make charitable gifts to do their holiday giving through the Give!Guide.